gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 or not the defendant is guilty".
 In civil trials, a lower standard called a "preponderance of evidence" is used.
 Based on that defined and pre-decided (*a priori*) measure, you decide that the defendant is guilty or not guilty.
-In statistics, we can compare our p-value
+In statistics, the standard is set by choosing a significance level, $\alpha$, and then you compare the p-value
 \index{p-value}
-to a significance level, $\alpha$, which is most of the time selected to be 5%.
-If our p-value is less than
+to it.
+In this approach, if the p-value is less than
 $\alpha$, we reject the null hypothesis.
 The choice of the significance level is like the variation in standards of evidence between criminal and civil trials -- and in all situations everyone should know the standards required